JohnBrouillet/Whalesounds/README.md

 It is primarily an educational software used during animations or expositions of [Longitude 181](https://www.longitude181.org).
 And can be downloaded [here](https://www.longitude181.org/espace-momes/).

-Waterfall spectrogram is used as a simple example to teach people how acoustic researchers can study a sound.
+Spectrogram is used as a simple example to teach people how acoustic researchers can study a sound.
 Besides, it is cool to watch.

 ## Usage
 Currently, only .wav files are usable.